outdreamer/build-a-cure-1/docs/tasks/ideas.md

               - dont criticize in a way that cannot be recovered from if avoidable
               - criticize by removing their identity from the criticism (saying 'this person I know does this thing that bothers me' instead of criticizing them if they dont know you know they did that)
               - criticize behaviors/concepts/priorities rather than individuals
+                - if you have to criticize individuals, criticize their decisions in a fair way, acknowledging any mistakes society/other people/you may have made in trying & failing to help them get everything right
               - give them solutions to their problems & examples of your mistakes or potentially making the same mistake they did, with criticism

             - persuasion